 Right-click on the taskbar and select Task Manager, then click More Details.
 Next move to the Details tab, Right-click at TiWorker.exe process and Set priority to Low. * Now see how your computer acts with this setting.
-If TiWorker high usage issue is not eliminated continue to next solution.
+If TiWorker high usage issue is not eliminated continue to the next solution.

 Run Windows Update Troubleshooter

 This is also a better and easier solution to fix high disk and high CPU usage caused by the Windows Update process.
-If any Windows Updates Stuck on the background, which may cause unnecessary System Resource usages like 100% CPU or DISK usage.
-Open Settings -> update & security -> Troubleshoot -> click on windows update, Run The Windows Update Troubleshooter and let windows to check and fix any buggy update stuck or causing High CPU usage problem itself for you.
+If any Windows Updates are Stuck in the background, which may cause unnecessary System Resource usages like 100% CPU or DISK usage.
+Open Settings -> update & security -> Troubleshoot -> click on windows update, Run The Windows Update Troubleshooter and let windows check and fix any buggy update stuck or causing High CPU usage problem itself for you.

 Checking the System Maintenance

-The system maintenance will take you into a number of steps which will remove unused files, shortcuts and performs task maintenance.
+The system maintenance will take you into a number of steps that will remove unused files, shortcuts and performs task maintenance.
 You can not only fix windows modules installer worker High Cpu usage but also you can remove the other unwanted files.

-This is an alternative solution for the above problem.
+This is an alternative solution to the above problem.
 To clear the TiWorker.exe “problem” (which isn’t really a problem) is to run Automatic Maintenance to do this open Control Panel\All Control Panel Items\Security and Maintenance -> Start Maintenance.
 This process can take some time so make sure that you have something else to do before you start the process.

 Fix Tiworker.exe using the command prompt